realsdx/handyStuffs/README.md

-# Collection of Handy Scripts, Notes , Cheatsheets
+# Collection of Handy Scripts, Notes and Cheatsheets